Orphan drug designation

 A step-by-step guide for prescription medicines

-This guidance assists sponsors with the process of applying for an Orphan drug designation of a prescription medicine for registration on the Australian Register of Therapeutic Goods (ARTG).
+This guidance assists sponsors with the process of applying for orphan drug designation of a prescription medicine to receive a waiver of application and evaluation fee for registration on the Australian Register of Therapeutic Goods (ARTG).

-To assist you understanding the eligibility criteria and supporting documentation requirements for Orphan drug designation, please see the guidance on Orphan drug eligibility criteria and supporting documentation.
+For information on the eligibility criteria and supporting documentation requirements for orphan drug designation, please see the guidance on eligibility criteria.

 Orphan drug designation